 PRESERVING THE HISTORY AND CELEBRATING THE FUTURE

-As one of San Francisco’s most important historic landmarks, the Ferry Building was established in 1898 as a major transit hub.
-The building now serves as a vibrant gathering place for visitors, as well as a destination for the local culinary community.
+The Ferry Building was established in 1898 as a major transit hub.
+As one of San Francisco’s most important historic landmarks, the building now serves as a vibrant gathering place for visitors, as well as a destination for the local culinary community.

 This beloved building was constructed from gray-colored Colusa sandstone, a common turn-of-the-century building material that was mined in Northern California’s Colusa County and can be seen throughout downtown San Francisco buildings.

-Our restoration project will return the building to its original gray color, using a custom blended paint intended to match the building’s original Colusa sandstone hue.
+A restoration project was launched in 2019 to return the building to its original gray color, using a custom blended paint intended to match the building’s original Colusa sandstone hue.
 In addition, we will be conducting significant repairs to the building’s façade, which has deteriorated in places due to natural weathering.

 This effort will ensure the Ferry Building remains one of the city’s most enjoyed and cherished landmarks well into the future.